Chad rebels threaten to depose slain president's son

 "Chad is not a monarchy," said a statement from the group known as the Front for Change and Concord in Chad.
 "There can be no dynastic devolution of power in our country."

-The group's claim of advancing toward the capital could not be independently verified, but it immediately created panic in N'Djamena, which another rebel group attacked back in 2008.
+The group's claim of advancing on the capital could not be independently verified, but it immediately created panic in N'Djamena, which another rebel group attacked back in 2008 before being repelled by government forces.

 The ruling Transitional Military Council warned that the fight was not yet over for control of Chad.